-Tomorrow's Libraries: Future directions for Public Libraries in South Australia is a joint initiative of three major stakeholders in the South Australian public libraries.
+Tomorrow's Libraries: Future directions of the South Australian public library network is a joint initiative of three major stakeholders in the South Australian public libraries.

-The Libraries Board of South Australia (The Board) is a statutory body responsible for library policy and administration of the State Library of South Australia and the Public Library Network.
+The Libraries Board of South Australia (The Board) is a statutory body responsible for library policy and administration of the State Library of South Australia and the SA Public Library Network.
 The Board has responsibilities identified in the Libraries Act (1982) which include formulating policies for public library services, and establishing and maintaining public libraries in the public interest.
-The Board, through its business unit Public Library Services (PLS), supports and assists in the operation and expansion of public library services in association with Councils and other key stakeholders.
+The Board, through its business unit Public Library Services (PLS), supports and assists in the operation and expansion of public library services in association with councils and other key stakeholders.